Model Context Protocol · Free

 "Read this product requirements doc and create a GanttFather plan with milestones, dependencies, and a 6-week timeline."

-Behind the scenes: The agent calls create_task repeatedly with computed start/end dates, sets dependencies via update_task, and confirms the schedule via get_critical_path.
+Behind the scenes: The agent calls create_task repeatedly with computed start/end dates, sets dependencies via update_task, and confirms the schedule with get_critical_path.

 Daily standup